-Figure 111.
+Figure 112.
 Installation Options Panel

 2. Select option 3, Services, on the Installation Options Status panel.

 The Installation Defined Services panel appears.
-Refer to Figure 112.
+Refer to Figure 113 on page 292.

-Figure 112.
+Figure 113.
 Installation-Defined Services Display Panel

 The system programmer used the SERVICE keyword in the installation options data set to specify the service-number, the load-module-name, and fail-option for each service.
 The service number identies the service to ICSF.
 The load-module-name identifies the module that contains the installation-defined service.
 The Installation Name column on the panel lists the load-module-name for each installation service.